 While this could help eliminate a few more pests that come out in the open, it won’t impact a large nest.
 Instead, focus on how to get rid of German cockroaches completely.

-There are various options you can pick up from your local garden center or hardware store.
-Some pest sprays specifically target roaches, and you can find items that work inside and outside your home.
+You can pick up various options from your local garden center or hardware store.
+Some pest sprays specifically target roaches; you can find items that work inside and outside your home.
 Spray around your baseboards, stoves, refrigerators, cabinets, and sinks.

-As they walk around areas saturated with the pesticide, they will absorb the chemicals and die.
+As they walk around areas saturated with pesticides, they will absorb the chemicals and die.
 Some contact sprays work to eliminate bugs as soon as you spray them.
-If you happen upon a cockroach in your kitchen or bathroom, you can grab this to terminate it quickly.
+If you see a cockroach in your kitchen or bathroom, grab a can to get rid of it quickly.

 If you don’t feel comfortable spraying an insecticide around your home, try out cockroach bait.
 Using tablets or small discs packed with the poison, place the bait in areas with an active infestation or where you have found droppings or egg casings.

 As the roaches come out to feed, they will eat the poison and carry it back to the nests.
 They will collectively feed on the bait and slowly die out.
-If you have curious pets or children, make sure these traps are far out of their reach.
+If you have curious pets or children, ensure these traps are far out of their reach.

 Gel insecticides work similarly to bait, but you have more control over placement.
 You can apply small drops of the gel anywhere in your home, maximizing the chance a roach will find it.
 As the roach eats the gel and transports more back to the nest, the insecticide will target the population in your home.

 Ensure you’re applying the gel in areas often trafficked by cockroaches or in any cracks you see.
-If you place the gel on surfaces they don’t frequent, it could dry up and become ineffective.
-Some gels also don’t entice German cockroaches, so it can be hard to choose one that is guaranteed to work for you.
+Some gels also don’t entice German cockroaches, so choosing one that is guaranteed to work for you can be hard.
 It’s helpful to clean your home often, so they have no option but to eat the poison.

 Sticky traps are how to get rid of German cockroaches quickly.
 Like products devised for mice, the traps have a thick layer of glue designed to keep cockroaches in place after crawling into the device.
-To attract the insects, place a small portion of food on the sticky substance.
+Place a small portion of food on the sticky substance to attract the insects.

 These traps cannot adequately combat an infestation but could work in tandem with other methods.
 Any lingering insects left over after a removal method will be caught in the trap and slowly die without food and water.
 If you can’t accurately distinguish what species is in your home, place one of these traps to observe the roaches better.